AbhinavMadahar/thesis/proposal/outline.md

           - SAMsum (Gliwa et al, 2019)
             - TODO: fill
         - Evaluation metrics
-      - How is performance on this task measured?
-      - Aims
       - Motivation
         - Dialogue summarisation is useful for meetings, where virtual assistants can summarise a meeting's key points and action items (Richardson and Heck, 2023).
 An early work in this direction is (Tur et al, 2010).
 Finding better ways to summarise dialogue would make it easier for businesses to find key take-aways from their meetings.
           - TODO: add a bit more from (Tur et al, 2010).